xrdocs/design/_blogs/2017-07-31-the-future-of-highly-available-networks.md

 More than one forensic analysis has shown that 60 – 90% of failures in the network are caused by having a human being in the loop: fat-fingering the configuration, killing the wrong process, applying the wrong software patch.
 Maintenance operations are responsible for twice the number of failures as bugs.
 Upgrades in particular are a magnet for these kinds of failure, as they are often complex, manual and multi-stage.

 When manual intervention is the cause of the problem, automation provides a way forward.
 By automating and vigorously validating upgrade procedures, you can significantly improve device availability while reducing operational overhead.
-This is the motivation for tools like the Cisco Software Manager which has been proven to reduce errors and improve availability.
+This is the motivation for tools like the [Cisco Software Manager](https://www.youtube.com/watch?v=isxN08x-mr4) which has been proven to reduce errors and improve availability.

 ### Simplify Upgrades

 We can’t just stop at automating the upgrade process.
 Automating complex processes removes the human element, but as long as the complexity remains, so does the risk of “normal accidents.”
 After all, in the worst case, automation just provides you a way to do stupid things faster!
 To get the most out of automation, the upgrade process itself needs to be simplified.
 The current state of the art for software installs and upgrades is the standard Linux model of package management.
-Starting with IOS XR 6.0, all IOS XR packages use the RPM Package Manager (RPM) format and the install process is yum-based (with extensions for distributed and multi-chassis systems).
+Starting with IOS XR 6.0, all [IOS XR packages use the RPM Package Manager](https://xrdocs.github.io/software-management/tutorials/2016-08-06-introduction-to-rpm/) (RPM) format, the first step in our upgrade simplification journey.

 ### Design Simple Failures

 The truth is that device failure is normal at scale.
 Even if an individual device has the vaunted 5 9s availability, if you have 10,000 of those devices, you will have hours of collective downtime every day of the year.
 Instead of trying to avoid failures at all costs, embrace it!
 Just make sure you embrace the right kind of failure.
-Experience has taught us that simple, obvious failures with predictable consequences are easier to manage than complex, subtle failures with poorly understood consequences even when the simple failure has a larger “blast radius.”
+Experience has taught us that simple, obvious failures with predictable consequences are easier to manage than complex, subtle failures with poorly understood consequences _even when_ the simple failure has a larger “blast radius.”

 Take the case of a stateful switchover from the active to the standby RP.
 There aren’t many network operators who haven’t been scarred by a planned or unplanned switchover that did not go as expected.
 For whatever reason, the standby RP ends up in state that does not match the active RP’s state when it went down.
 Because device-level availability techniques like NSR try to “hide” the failure from the outside world, it can be very difficult to diagnose and troubleshoot the underlying issue.
 In many cases, the partial failure of the switchover is often worse than just having the router go away and come back.
 A rebooting router is a well-understood event that can be handled by the control plane protocols.
 On the other hand, a misbehaving RP in an unknown state is not well understood and may lead to much worse behavior than a temporary degradation.